 Public Private Partnership

-The new Champlain Bridge corridor is being built as a public-private partnership (P3).
+The Samuel De Champlain Bridge corridor is being built as a public-private partnership (P3).
 This means that the private sector partner is responsible to deliver the project at a pre-determined price and will be subject to significant penalties if they fail to deliver on the contract.

 This allows for a good balance of risk sharing between the government and the private partner and provides financial certainty to the government and to taxpayers.
 It also offers guarantees that the infrastructure will be well maintained for the duration of the Project Agreement.